StackMCP

 }

 Replace the connection string with your actual database URL.
-For security, point this at a development or staging database, not production.
+Point this at a development or staging database, not production.

 Docker MCP -- Container Management Without the Dashboard